cqse/teamscale-sap-abap-connector/README.md

 STMS. **Enable special conditions *overwrite originals* and *ignore invalid component version*** (if applicable - on some SAP Netweaver&reg; systems this option is not available).

-For further details see [section »SAP® Integration« in the Teamscale documentation](https://docs.teamscale.com/howto/sap/#sap%C2%AE-integration) (for Teamscale server v5.6 or earlier: chapter 6 in the user guide PDF).
+For further details see [section *SAP® Integration* in the Teamscale documentation](https://docs.teamscale.com/howto/sap/#sap%C2%AE-integration) (for Teamscale server v5.6 or earlier: chapter 6 in the user guide PDF).

 ## License
 **&copy; 2020 CQSE GmbH**